Toysoft/OpenGD77-/docs/OpenGD77 User Guide.md

 #### VFO Quick Menu

 Pressing the **Orange** button on the top of the radio in VFO mode displays the Quick menu for the VFO screen.
 Currently this has five options.

-##### Scan

-After pressing the **Orange** button, press it again, or press the **Green** key to start scanning.
-Note.
-Before scanning can commence the start and end frequencies need to be defined using the other Quick menu options.

 Whilst scanning the mode indicator DMR or FM will flash.